re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 ## Setup 2 Outline - RFM95 Flooding
 ### Setup Outline

-The End-Node broadcasts its message, and all relayer's within range rebroadcast the message.
+The End-Node broadcasts its message, and all Relayer's within range rebroadcast the message.
 Eventually, the message will be received by the Gateway.
-The Gatetway then sends an ACK back.
-Precations are taken to avoid broadcast storms and discard stale messages.
+The Gateway then sends an ACK back.
+Precautions are taken to avoid broadcast storms and discard stale messages.

 Message Format - [ACK]|[Lifespan]|[Message ID]|[Message Data]
 ACK - 0 or 1 ( 0 = not an ACK, 1 = is an ACK)